LoXewyX/akcessvm_api/README.md

 ## Introduction

-This version of the project extends the original codebase to include TypeScript migration and version migration to React v18.
+This version of the project extends the original codebase to include TypeScript migration and version migration to Express 4.
 It is intended for educational purposes and is **not for commercial use or resale**.

 ## Credits